A Lightweight and Gradient-Stable Neural Layer: Experiments on Larger Datasets

+We present extensive numerical experiments to convincingly demonstrate the efficacy of the Han model, using the following datasets.

+We conduct an investigation into the impact of the Han model on a widely used MNIST dataset~\cite{lecun1998gradient} and explored its robustness.
+We also evaluate the regression performance on five classic datasets, namely Bikesharing, Cal Housing, Elevators, Parkinsons, and Skillcraft~\cite{fanaee2014event, pace1997sparse, Dua:2019, little2007exploiting, thompson2013video}.
+In addition, we assess the performance of the proposed model on four widely used image classification datasets, namely CIFAR10, CIFAR100, STL10, and Downsampled-ImageNet~\cite{krizhevsky2009learning, coates2011analysis, chrabaszcz2017downsampled}, where the last one is a downsampled version of ImageNet for affordability reasons.

-All the training is done using PyTorch~\cite{paszke2019pytorch} running on a shared cluster.
-Finally, we mention that for each test instance, we always run 5 times starting from 5 different random initializations of model parameters.
-All the reported values are the average of 5 runs.
+All training is performed using PyTorch~\cite{paszke2019pytorch} on a shared cluster.
+Multiple runs are performed for each test instance, starting with different random initializations of the model parameters.
+All reported values are the average of at least five runs.